24CSB0B37/NITW_JAVASCRIPT_WP/README.md

 On submission of form document.write() is used.

-For validation is done only for necessary fields.
+Validation is done only for necessary fields.

 Further a function is cleverly used to handle other's fields in radio buttons.

+confirmation of submission of form done by calling function within function.